January 30, 2026

 }

-// Return a value that has all the bits sets from the lhs and the rhs
+// Return a value that has all the bits set either in the lhs part or in the rhs part or both

-public static int BitwiseAdd(this int lhs, int rhs)
+public static int BitwiseOr(this int lhs, int rhs)

 {